-Out of storage?
-Can't take a photo?
-Use Optimize Storage to free up space on your iPhone
+Free up space on your iPhone with iCloud Photo Library

 5. Check out our other storage tips

-These tricks not work for you?
+Are these tricks not working for you?
 We've collected a few other suggestions for items you can trim from your iPhone or iPad below.

 Questions?